locallyoptimistic/LocallyOptimistic/content/post/wrong-data.md

 Finding the reason someone thinks a data point is wrong is key to applying the right solution -- teaching your data customer or fixing the data product.

 The reason why it's viewed as wrong should not be used to offload responsibility.
-If data consumers look at a report and get the wrong idea of the business logic under the hood, that is as much of a problem as the math being wrong in a function.
+If data customers look at a report and get the wrong idea of the business logic under the hood, that is as much of a problem as the math being wrong in a function.

 Reporting tools are great for a business (see: [_Reporting is a Gateway Drug_](https://www.locallyoptimistic.com/post/reporting-is-a-gateway-drug/)), but with sharing information comes the responsibility to help people make sense of it, and to have the right expectations.
 If you are digging into the data every day with code, you’re all too familiar with the imperfections of the data stores you are touching.
 It’s helpful to keep clarifying what words mean, and what the data is tracking under the hood as you present it.
 For instance, if you talk about site sessions, share in writing what exactly a site session is.
 Identify business owners for every KPI as you build out your [_Data Quality Flywheel_](https://www.locallyoptimistic.com/post/data-dies-in-darkness/).
 Everyone at your company might know in general terms what a session is.
 However, in order to use it as evidence for business decisions, the word needs the nuance of the site tracking tool you’re using.